ozan2003/heartbeat_monitor/README.md

 ## Usage

-For Linux systems, you may need to disable kernel ICMP echo requests so the server client can receive echo requests with the correct payload.
+For Linux systems, you may need to disable kernel ICMP echo requests so the server and client can receive echo requests with the correct payload.
 You can do so by running: `sudo sysctl -w net.ipv4.icmp_echo_ignore_all=1`

 Note: Opening raw ICMP sockets requires elevated privileges (root/admin) or the `CAP_NET_RAW` capability on Linux.